Eastern Ontario teacher set to flex in national arm wrestling championship | CBC News

 Philippe Lauzon of Hawkesbury, Ont., recently became the Ontario arm wrestling champion in his weight class, sending the 41-year-old to Winnipeg to compete in the Canadian championships next month.

-Lauzon, who teaches physical education at l'École secondaire de district catholique de l'est ontarien, trains in his basement with a specific regimen that includes a set of flexion and extension exercises.
+Lauzon, a French Catholic high school physical education teacher, trains in his basement with a specific regimen that includes a set of flexion and extension exercises.

 In arm wrestling, Lauzon says technique is important, but not as much as physical strength.